TRENEEDANAME/Playable_Aliens_WOTC/README.md

 **YES**, you can.
 You can even make pull request if you know what you are doing.

 ### Can I fork it ?
-Yes you can, just credit the original author (Kiruka), Krakenous me.
+Yes you can, just credit the original author (Kiruka), Krakenous and me.